-If the data is not separable, then the Perceptron will not converge, and continue to loop.
+If the data is not separable, then the Perceptron will not converge, and will continue to loop.
 Thus it is necessary to have a limit the number of iterations.

-The fact that the algorithm required separable training data was a major weakness.
-This was later overcome by reformulating the algorithm using Gradient descent as explained below.
+The fact that the algorithm requires separable training data is a major weakness.
+This was later overcome by reformulating the algorithm using a soft decision surface and Gradient descent as explained below.